Key Elements of Scrum: The Framework that Makes Agile Software Development Tick

 Sprint Planning

-- Sprint planning takes place no later than the first day of each Sprint and takes approximately two hours per each week of the Sprint.
+• Sprint planning takes place no later than the first day of each Sprint; duration is approximately two hours for each week of the Sprint.

 Product Backlog Refinement

-- Product backlog refinement takes place as often as necessary during the Sprint but should take no more than 10 percent of the Sprint’s duration.
+• Product backlog refinement takes place as often as necessary during the Sprint but should take no more than 10% of the Sprint’s duration.

 Daily Scrum (or Standup)

-- A quick meeting of approximately 15 minutes that anyone can attend, but where only the Scrum team can talk.
+• A quick meeting of approximately 15 minutes that anyone can attend, but where only the Scrum team can talk, discussing:

 Sprint Review (Demo)